-This Bavarian capital is like a fairy tale come to life for children.
+A European vacation isn’t complete without this Bavarian capital as part of an itinerary.
+This city is like a fairy tale comes to life for children.
 They’ll be enchanted by the gorgeous buildings, the friendly locals and the plethora of treat shops lining the meticulous streets.
 If you want to expand on that magical feeling, head to the Bavaria Film Studios where your children can ride Falkor from The Neverending Story movie.
 The many Munich museums will ensure they learn a bit of history and culture through your travels as well.

 6. Rome, Italy

 Families who appreciate history and delectable cuisine shouldn’t pass up the opportunity to visit Rome.
 Feast on authentic pizza and heaps of gelato in a tucked-away piazza before visiting the world-famous Colosseum and Pantheon.
 Afterward, take the kids to a gladiator school where they can put their Roman skills to the test.